Snyk and Docker partner to secure containerized applications

 Finding out that your application or containers have serious vulnerabilities is never pleasant, particularly when it comes late in the deployment cycle and blocks apps from reaching production.
 Even worse is getting a long list of vulnerabilities written for hardcore security practitioners with fixes that assume you’re a sysadmin maintaining operating systems in a virtual machine.

-In the same way that Docker made containers easy to use for developers, Snyk helps developers use containers and open source and stay secure.
+In the same way that Docker made containers easy to use for developers, Snyk helps developers use containers and open source and stay secure making docker security more accessible.
 Only when security is embedded into developers’ workflow is it possible to scale security while increasing the pace of application delivery.
 With the integration of Snyk’s developer-focused image scanning technology and vulnerability database into Docker, developers get continuous security at the desktop level and throughout the inner and outer loop development process.